helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

     2. Click on *Vault* in the page that results, under the *Key Management & Secret Management* section.

-    3. On the left of the page, under the List scope section, select your new compartment from the drop down list.
+    3. On the left of the page, under the List scope section, select your new compartment from the drop-down list.

-    4. Press the *Create Vault* button.
+    4. Press the **Create Vault** button.

     5. Supply a name for the vault in the Name text field.
 This example uses "helidon-examples-vault", but it can be any name you like that uses alphanumeric characters and the hyphen (`-`) character.

-    6. Press the *Create Vault* button toward the bottom of the page.
+    6. Press the **Create Vault** button toward the bottom of the page.

     7. After several seconds, your new vault should appear in the table with a *State* of *Creating*.